coffeecoding/DiscryptorMobile/README.md

 # Discryptor

-Cross platform mobile client for Discryptor.
+Cross platform mobile client for Discryptor, an End-to-End-Encryption solution for Discord private chat.
+More info can be found on <https://www.discryptor.io>.

 ## Roadmap